SEO mistakes to avoid:

-We know the saying that ‘the best place to hide a body is on page 2 of Google’.
+We know the saying that ‘the best place to hide a body is on page 2 of Google’ is often used to describe the importance of Good SEO.
 It is for this reason that we will all do our best to have our websites display on the first page of search engines.
 In this article we will look at common mistakes that we make from time to time.
 This will not be a white hat versus black hat SEO article but a simple look at things that we can rectify immediately without to much of an effort.

 Keywords: High Competition Keywords:

 The use of keywords do not need much of an introduction.
 We all use them.
 What we however need to consider is which keywords we are using.
 In order to compete with other companies in a specific market you will have to compete for the same audience, not so?
 When we write a blog article or create other content for our websites we tend to focus on specific keywords.
 When others do the same we are in effect contributing to the creation of high competition keywords.

 In a high competition keyword arena, it is sadly only the well-established companies and well-known brands that will perform well.
 Let’s use a quick example.
 If I want to write an article about a photography project (Photography Tips), and I use these high competition keywords, I will probably find that my article will not appear at the top, but those of the well established websites such as www.exposureguide.com, and my favourite, www.digital-photography-school.com using the very same keywords, will be topping the search engine list.